International Academy of Comparative Law

 Officers of the Academy are not eligible to enter the competition.

-Candidates shall submit four hard copies of their, published or unpublished, manuscript to the Secretary General of the Academy,28, rue Saint-Guillaume, 75007 Paris, France, by December 31 of the year preceding the International Congress of Comparative law organized by the Academy.
-Candidates are strongly encouraged to submit at the same time an electronic version, in Word, pdf or other standard format, to the Secretary General at firstname.lastname@example.org.
+Candidates shall submit, published or unpublished, an electronic version of their work to the Secretary General of the Academy (firstname.lastname@example.org), by December 31 of the year preceding the International Congress of Comparative law organized by the Academy.

 The application, in the form of a simple letter, must include the name, email address and full postal address of the candidate, together with a signed statement of the candidate that the manuscript was completed during the four years preceding the year of the Academy’s congress, even in cases where it is published at some other time.
 Each submission should include a brief biography, list of degrees held by the candidate and a list of publications.

 The prize shall be awarded by the Academy on the recommendation of a panel assembled by the Academy for that specific purpose, based on the entries in the competition.

 The panel shall comprise three internationally recognized jurists, who may or may not be members of the Academy, one of whom shall be appointed Chairperson.

 The Chairman shall establish the procedure for the deliberations of the panel.